wheeout/yourbias/README.md

 # yourbias
-A simple non-responsive web page that display your favorite K-pop artists in a beautiful and modern way.
+A simple non-responsive web page that displays your favorite K-pop artists in a beautiful and modern way.